Announcing a New Partner! FAIC’s Collections Assessment for Preservation (CAP)

 Recognizing both Conserv’s commitment to sustainability and the needs of smaller cultural institutions that might not have the funds to start an environmental monitoring program, Conserv decided to give traded-in loggers a second life by making them available at no cost to small institutions and providing training on using data loggers to manage collection environments with confidence.

 We have recently teamed up with the FAIC’s Collections Assessment for Preservation (CAP) program* as it seemed like a terrific opportunity to accomplish Conserv’s goals for SCMP to distribute data logger trade-ins, while also furthering the goals of the CAP program.

 The CAP program provides general conservation assessments to small and mid-sized museums.
-Collections care professionals, like Lisa Goldberg, who perform the assessments often comment on the need for better climate data in advance of their assessments.
+Collections care professionals who perform the assessments often comment on the need for better climate data in advance of their assessments.
 Environmental information helps assessors to provide more complete advice on temperature and relative humidity needs in the collections they visit.

 One of the primary recommendations I make as a CAP assessor is that an institution collect environmental data so that I can make some preliminary observations about trends in temperature and relative humidity, mechanical systems (if extant), and storage containments.
 I have always recommended that institutions try to purchase a few data loggers and set up a rudimentary monitoring program prior to the onsite visit, and I am excited that Conserv will be able to help those institutions that are unable to purchase loggers by providing equipment and training that can help jumpstart the CAP process.